Salona: History

 When the Roman Emperor Diocletian retired, he erected a monumental villa (palace) in a suburban location (6 km away).
-This massive structure, known as Diocletian's Palace, after Salona's fall became the core of the city of Split (Spalatum).
-Diocletian's tomb was reportedly also somewhere near Salona.
+This massive structure, known as Diocletian's Palace, became the core of the city of Split (Spalatum) after the fall of Salona.
+Diocletian's tomb was also reportedly located somewhere near Salona.

-Salona's continuing prosperity resulted in the extensive church building in the fourth and fifth centuries, including an episcopal basilica and a neighboring church and baptistery inside the walls, and several shrines honoring martyrs outside.
-These have made it a major site for studying the development of Christian sacred architecture.
+Salona's continuing prosperity resulted in the extensive building of churches in the fourth and fifth centuries, including an episcopal basilica and a neighboring church and baptistery inside the walls, and several shrines honoring martyrs outside.
+These remains have made Salona a major site for studying the development of Christian sacred architecture.
 The Salonitan bishop held the position of metropolitan bishop of Dalmatia.
 After the fall, bishopric and other remains were transferred to Split (see Archbishopric of Spalathon).
 The borders and influence of Salonitan Archdiocese included almost all of today's Croatia and Bosnia and Herzegovina south of river Sava and west of river Drina.

 Salona was the only Eastern Adriatic port-city listed in Diocletian's Edict on Maximum Prices, and out of all listed port-cities it had most maritime connections (those being with Alexandria, Ephesus, Nikomedia, Seleucia Pieria, and Carthago).
 The connection with Ravenna was also prominent.
 The connections were not only about exchange of goods and monuments, prominent individuals also traveled, remained to live and die at Salona (especially from Syria).
-Seemingly it was a big port as for the Battle of Sena Gallica (551), Byzantine general Jon sailed from it with 38 ships (compared to Ravenna's 12).
+Salona played a key role in the Gothic War (535–554) and it was besieged by the Ostrogoths.
+Seemingly it was a big port as for the Battle of Sena Gallica (551), Byzantine general John sailed from it with 38 ships (compared to Ravenna's 12).

 Salona is the largest archaeological park in Croatia.
-According to Constantine VII's De Administrando Imperio (10th century), Salona was "half as large as Constantinople".
-Initially believed that grew to over 60,000 inhabitants, recent excavations found it was one third larger than originally thought by the archaeologists.
+According to Constantine VII's De Administrando Imperio (tenth century), Salona was "half the size of Constantinople".
+Although initially believed that it housed over 60,000 inhabitants, recent excavations have found that the population may have been at least 80,000.